 Health Resources and Services Administration

-The AIR-P is made possible through funding from the Combating Autism Act (CAA) and by cooperative agreement UA3 MC 11054 through the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Research Program.
+The AIR-P is made possible through funding from the Autism CARES Act of 2014 and by cooperative agreement UA3 MC 11054 through the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Research Program.
 To learn more about the CAA and this competitive grant process, please visit www.mchb.hrsa.gov.

-On a day-to-day basis, the work of the AIR-P is carried out by 14 of the Autism Speaks ATN centers, under the general guidance, leadership and direction of the Principal Investigator, James Perrin, MD at MGHfC in collaboration with organizational partners to:
+On a day-to-day basis, the work of the AIR-P is carried out by 12 of the ATN centers, under the general guidance, leadership and direction of the Principal Investigator, James Perrin, MD at MGHfC in collaboration with organizational partners to:

 Meet our AIR-P Leaders